 3. DTC strategy

 You may think Prime Day is a time to put your D2C efforts aside, but we’re taking advantage of the movement altogether.

 Think of your hero products.
 You can run an aggressive Deal of the Day (DOTD) for your top ASINs, and then follow up by running a promotion on your D2C site matching the DOTD price to sustain sales outside of Amazon.

 As Amazon Prime membership grows, these formerly specific-to-Amazon sales events became part of the general shopping culture.
-As expected, we saw more and more retailers jump on the sales event bandwagon to compete.
+As expected, we saw more and more sales event bandwagon.
 You definitely don’t want to be left standing on the sidelines.

 Prime Day is an all-hands-on-deck scenario.
-While Thrashers (Thrasio employees) can work remotely, we set up “war rooms” in our New York, Boston, and Houston offices.
+While Thrasio employees can work remotely, we set up “war rooms” in our New York, Boston, and Houston offices.
 We kicked off Monday and Tuesday mornings with 20-minute Zoom pep rallies going over our bigger goals and overall revenue projections.

 Alongside each war room, we opened 24-hour Zoom rooms where remote employees could pop in to ask any questions.
 The goal was to make sure there were zero barriers to communication should something need immediate attention.

 • We brought in breakfast & lunch (and plenty of snacks)

 • Therapy dogs and puppy rooms provided much-needed pressure release